Dirlewanger Brigade: Return to Poland

 achievements of my regiment, among other things.
 With this, the last unwelcome voices from "higher places" about my unit should have faded away!
 My men have achieved superhuman things in this fight to the death and destruction and have earned themselves a place in the honor book of the German soldier by their sweat, blood, and heroic sacrificial commitment!

 During one fierce fight on 6 August 1944, Dirlewanger's men used civilians as body shields:

 Dirlewanger's men spread out along the square and with armor support, rooted out several insurgent positions.
 Then the Sonderkommando attempted to advance further using a shield of Polish women and children in front of them — but the Poles fired anyway and drove the Germans back.

 By 3 October 1944, the remaining Polish insurgents had surrendered and the remnants of the regiment spent the next month guarding the line along the Vistula.
 During this time, the regiment was unofficially referred as a "brigade" in the message traffic.

 The journalist and history writer Nigel Cawthorne noted how Dirlewanger committed worse atrocities than the Kaminski Brigade, and how they enjoyed committing them:

 Encouraged by their commander SS-Oberführer Oskar Dirlewanger, who told them to take no prisoners, the Dirlewanger troops looted, gang-raped women and children, played 'bayonet catch' with live babies and tortured captives by hacking off their arms, dousing them with petrol and setting them alight to run flaming down the street.
-The soldiers' behaviour was so bad that even Himmler became alarmed.
+The soldiers' behavior was so bad that even Himmler became alarmed.
 He ordered a battalion of SS military policemen to stand by, in case the Dirlewanger troops turned on their own leaders or on nearby German units.